-The official observance of National Day for Truth and Reconciliation takes place on September 30.
-This date was previously (and still is) observed in Indigenous communities as Orange Shirt Day in what is now known as Canada.
-This day seeks to honour survivors of Indian Residential Schools, and those who did not make it home.
+The official observation of the National Day for Truth and Reconciliation (NDTR) takes place on September 30.
+This date was previously (and still is) observed in Indigenous communities as Orange Shirt Day in Canada.
+This day seeks to raise awareness and honour direct and intergenerational survivors of Indian Residential Schools (IRS), and those who did not make it home.
+Many people also include honouring Indian Day School survivors in their observances as well.